 The Indian almond tree or Badam tree is widely grown in the tropical regions as an ornamental plant, grown for the deep shade its large leaves provide.
 The leaves contain several flavonoids, several tannins, saponines and phytosterols.
 Due to this chemical richness, the leaves and the bark are used in different herbal medicines for various purposes.
 The leaves may contain agents for prevention of cancers and antioxidants as well as anti-clastogenic characteristics.
 The bark of the Badam tree is red and solid and has high water resistance.

-Indian almond tree is a native tree to coastal forests on sandy soils in India.
-The Indian medicinal plant is cultivated in many parts of tropical India as an ornamental tree and for its nutritious fruits.
-This Indian medicinal plant has great Ayurvedic properties.
-The fruit is considered as a cooling agent.
-Each fruit is aphrodisiac and astringent to the bowels and is used to treat biliousness and bronchitis.
+This Indian almond tree is a medicinal plant that has great Ayurvedic properties.
+The fruit of the tree is considered to be a cooling agent.
+Each fruit is an aphrodisiac and astringent to the bowels and is used to treat biliousness and bronchitis.
 The seed of the Indian almond tree is edible and contains oil which is used medicinally for true almond oil.
 The leaves act as a sudorific and are applied to relieve rheumatic joint pain.
 The juice of the young leaves is used in southern India to prepare an ointment for treating scabies, leprosy and other skin diseases.
 This juice has great medicinal value and can be taken internally, it is said to be useful for treating colic and headache.
 The tannin from the leaves and bark is used as an astringent for treating dysentery.
-This Indian medicinal plant, Indian almond tree is regarded has properties such as diuretic and car-diotonic, and is applied externally on skin eruptions.
-The bark and leaves, and sometimes the roots and green fruits, are used for tanning leather, dyeing cloth, and for making ink.
+The Indian almond tree is regarded to possess properties such as diuretic and cardiotonic, and is applied externally on skin eruptions.
+The bark and leaves, and sometimes the roots and green fruits, are used for tanning leather, dyeingcloth and for making ink.